MegaArman/toscanini/API/readme.md

 ### getNumberOfMeasures
 returns the number of measures in a score.

+## Toscanini.gradeLevel.js

+### assessDynamics(instrumentName)
+provides an assessment, grading from 1-6, of dynamics in a score, with instrument specification

+### assessDynamicsChoral(instrument)
+provides an individual instrument assessment, grading from 1-6, of dynamics for a choral instrument

+### assessDynamicsInstrument(instrument)
+provides an individual instrument assessment, grading from 1-6, of dynamics for an instrument

+### assessMeter(instrumentName)
+provides an assessment, grading from 1-6, of meter in a score, with instrument specification

+### assessRhythmicComplexity(instrumentName)
+provides an assessment, grading from 1-6, of rhythmic complexity in a score, with instrument specification

+### assessTempo(instrumentName)
+provides an assessment, grading from 1-6, of tempo in a score, with instrument specification

 ## Adding new query functions to Toscanini.js
 consider this code from Toscanini.js: